arturivan/cloudnative/README.md

 Key Highlights:

-- Created a hardened Ubuntu Minimal VM in VMware Workstation Pro and set up an RKE2 Kubernetes cluster
+- Created a hardened Ubuntu Minimal VM in Hyper-V and set up an RKE2 Kubernetes cluster
 - Automated Spark job deployments using the Kubeflow Spark Operator
 - Integrated GitHub Actions for secure and efficient CI/CD workflows
 - Used Azure Container Registry for managing and securing container images